-There are also lessons from the ACT experts, step by step video solutions for questions tested in the past and ACT prep reports to provide progress on the course.
+There are also lessons from the ACT experts, step-by-step video solutions for questions tested in the past, and ACT prep reports to provide progress on the course.

 Top resources for the ACT test

 The ACT concepts flashcards are an effective study resource since they teach the brain to remember concepts quickly.
-These cards make studying an easy task since they are not heavy unlike books hence a learner can use them when they are in the field, on the bus, or as they have their meals.
+These cards make studying an easy task since they are not heavy unlike books hence learners can use them when they are in the field, on the bus, or as they have their meals.

 Best websites for the ACT test